slack-samples/bolt-java-custom-step-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission), and so on.
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/actions` handles incoming [Actions](https://docs.slack.dev/reference/interaction-payloads/block_actions-payload) requests and `/listeners/functions` handles [Workflow Steps](https://docs.slack.dev/workflows/workflow-steps).

 ### `/logback.xml`